MicrosoftDocs/entra-docs/docs/identity/hybrid/connect/how-to-connect-health-ad-fs-sign-in.md

 The Microsoft Entra Connect Health agent for AD FS correlates event IDs from AD FS dependent on server version.
 The events are available on the Security Log of the AD FS servers.

 ***Why do I see NotSet or NotApplicable in the Application ID/Name for some AD FS sign-ins?***
 The AD FS sign-in report displays OAuth Ids in the Application ID field for OAuth sign-ins.
-In the WS-Fed, WS-Trust sign-in scenarios, the application ID are NotSet or NotApplicable and the Resource IDs and Relying Party identifiers are present in the Resource ID field.
+In the WS-Fed, WS-Trust sign-in scenarios, the application ID is NotSet or NotApplicable and the Resource IDs and Relying Party identifiers are present in the Resource ID field.

 ***Why do I see Resource ID and Resource Name fields as "Not Set"?***
 The ResourceId/Name fields are "NotSet" in some error cases, such as "Username and Password incorrect" and in WSTrust based failed sign-ins.